Graphics-Group/Covid-19-visualizations/README.md

 county-group.
 It could be that larger counties have more long-term care facilites and that smaller counties have more meat-packing plants.

+Since about April 18, I am starting to see a divergence in the rate of new cases among the groups.
+I suspect this is because Black Hawk and Woodbury counties, mid-large counties, each have significant outbreaks associated with meat-packing plants.

 This is my opinion, but rather than explaining using extenuating circumstances, I think the call to action is that we need to do more to protect our vulnerablities, including meat-packing plants, long-term